danielharrell/open-eyes-lect-2017-18/Open.md

 and dried through the senses and the openings of their organs.[^Fourfold]

-On this inference, the way our open eyes are *not* like a lidless jar makes the world we see something produced rather than revealed---as if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
-Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein, treating our open eyes as opaque rather than transparent, and the world we see as if it were inside us:
+On this inference, since our open eyes are *not* like a lidless jar, the world we see is something produced rather than revealed. ---As if there were nothing outside us to see, and the phrase "open eyes" were figurative in being false.
+Schopenhauer's most famous work, *The World as Will and Representation*, begins in a similar vein of immanence, treating our open eyes as opaque rather than transparent, and the world we see as if it were inside us:

 > "The world is my representation": this is a truth valid with reference to every living and knowing being, although